Mdp11/mn_security/README.md

 networking and cybersecurity in general, would help to grasp the concepts better and faster.

-The *report.pdf* file contains the full manual together with information about importance of cybersecurity and virtual environments.
+The *report.pdf* file contains the full manual together with information about the importance of cybersecurity and a brief analysis of virtual environments.